CodeChron/fullstack-js-with-meteor-react-docs/add_routing.md

 </div>
 ```

-#Create a routes file and add a homepage
+## Create a routes file and a homepage route

-Our homepage will display basically the same content as we currently see in the app, but it will be explicitly defined as being on the homepage and accessible via a specific URL ("/")
+Let's use the above component for our root route.

 ``` /imports/routes.jsx ```